mariosaldanha10/placesMapsApp_22453/README.md

 - 3. Use Haversine formula to obtain the great-circle distance between two points on a sphere given their longitudes and latitudes.
 You shall use an inbuilt function if available, given it uses the Haversine formula directly or gives the distance on Earth treating it as a WGS-84 ellipsoid.

-- References used for this project:
+- References & documentation used for this project:
 - https://www.npmjs.com/package/react-native-maps
 - https://reactnavigation.org/docs/hello-react-navigation
 - https://reactnavigation.org/docs/native-stack-navigator/